information

 Information

-I believe all Portlanders should be able to live, work and conduct our daily lives in a community that is safe and clean. -Mayor Ted Wheeler
+I believe all Portlanders should be able to live, work, and conduct daily lives in a community that is safe and clean. -Mayor Ted Wheeler

 Public Environment Management Office (PEMO)

-The Mayor has long prioritized enhancing Clean and Safe efforts to eliminate trash, biohazards and drug needles, expanding our neighborhood graffiti abatement program, and starting a new program to get hazardous and abandoned RVs off our roads.
+The Mayor has long prioritized enhancing livability-related efforts to eliminate trash, biohazards, drug needles, expanding our neighborhood graffiti abatement program, and starting a new program to get hazardous and abandoned RVs off our roads.

 Our partners include SOLVEAdopt One Block, Downtown Portland’s Clean & Safe, Trash for Peace and we work closely with Port of Portland, ODOT, Oregon Department of State Lands, and Multnomah County